ksepehri/CarND-Advanced-Lane-Lines/writeup.md

 To demonstrate this step, I will describe how I apply the distortion correction to one of the checkerboard images like this one:
 ![alt text][image9]

+Here I apply it to a test image:
+![alt text][image11]

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

 I used a combination of color and gradient thresholds to generate a binary image (Step 5 in notebook).
 Here's an example of my output for this step.
+I used the LUV color space as it removed extraneous noise and displayed lanes more clearly than HLS.

 ![alt text][image2]